cunnie/writings/i_am_become_forever.md

 used as a controlled source of energy as opposed to obliterating everything in a ten mile radius.
 As long as the plasma can't escape the magnetic field, everyone is safe.
-On the downside, the Tokamak draws a huge amount of power in order to maintain the integrity magnetic field.
+On the downside, the Tokamak draws a huge amount of power in order to maintain the integrity of the magnetic field.

 _Of course!
 The power draw is the clue_.
 She looked at the strands branching out from Princeton — so many.
 But some were extremely regular — AC electric power in